KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Emily Sigiliph.md

 ###### Recruitment
 Emily was auto recruited into the Peacekeeper force and was assigned S-Rank class
 ##### Abilities
-Emily is a level 16 Battlemaster Fighter
+Emily is a Battlemaster Fighter

 ```statblock
 layout: Basic 5e Layout Copy